 - 13 nights B & B in ‘2-star standard’ hotels and auberges and all hotel taxes

-- 11 picnic lunches and 11 evening meals – leaving you free to choose where to eat dinner in le Puy and St Jean, and buy packed lunch in Le Monastier and St Germain – several options are available.
+- 11 picnic lunches and 11 evening meals – leaving you free to choose where to eat dinner in le Puy and St Jean, and buy packed lunch in Le Monastier and St Germain – options are available.